Indonesian Americans: Religion

-Indonesian Americans belong to many faiths including Protestantism, Catholicism, Sunni Islam, Buddhism and Hinduism, although the first three are the most common.
+Indonesian Americans belong to many faiths including Protestantism, Catholicism, Sunni Islam, Buddhism, Hinduism, and Irreligion although the first three are the most common.

 While Islam gains its popularity among Indonesian Americans due to Indonesia being one of the largest Islamic countries in the world, Christianity is the mostly rapidly growing religious tradition among these communities.
 The first Indonesian church in the U.S. was a Seventh-day Adventist Church established in Glendale, California in 1972 with a predominantly Indo congregation (now located in Azusa, CA); however, as more pribumi migrants joined the church, racial tensions arose, and the Indos withdrew to other churches.
 The second Indonesian church to be founded in the U.S. was a Baptist church, started by an ethnic Chinese pastor and with a predominantly ethnic Chinese congregation.
 By 1988, there were 14 Indonesian Protestant congregations; ten years later, that number had grown to 41, with two Indonesian Catholic congregations as well.
 Catholicism is most present within Indonesian American communities in states like California, Georgia, New Jersey, or Pennsylvania where mass is offered weekly or monthly in the Indonesian language.
 Many of the Chinese-Indonesian immigrants of the late 1990s were Christian, and chose to flee their mainland due to fear of persecution.

 Indonesian Muslims constituted around 15% of the Indonesian American population in the 1990s.
 The first Indonesian Mosque in the U.S. was the Al-Hikmah Mosque founded in Astoria, New York, which is currently headed by Shamsi Ali.
 In 2017, the Indonesian Muslim community in Los Angeles purchased a former church at 1200 Kenmore Avenue and converted it into At-Thohir Mosque.
 There is also an Indonesian mosque in Silver Spring, Maryland named the IMAAM Center.
 This mosque is very active today through its regular services and community outreach, as it is an important hub for Indonesian Muslim life in America.
 Many upper class Indonesians have chosen to assimilate more into American culture due to economic and cultural comforts.
 From the perspective of those within this community, this can be seen as a divergence from the Indonesian Muslim identity.